everythingshyam/the-office-store/Project.md

 ### In Progress

+-   Updated UI to be more compact

+### To Start Working On

 -   Adding more sections to the landing page

-### To Start Working On

 -   Viewing Cart and Checking Out